nickserv/danamccurdy.com/_posts/2014-06-09-Two-Moments.md

 Standing on nothing,
 Floating in everything?

-Love unreasoning rips the curtain.
+love unreasoning rips the curtain.
 Light shines through, if only for a moment.

 ---